LCAS/topological_navigation/topological_localization/README.md

    0  ,   0  ,  0, 0, 0, 0]
 ```

-### probability distribution
+### likelihood
-To be published to topic `/robot_1/prob_dist_obs`.
-The message has to contain a list of nodes names with a list of probabilties, one for each node.
-The message does not need to contain all the nodes in the map, the one that have a probability non-zero are sufficient.
+To be published to topic `/robot_1/likelihood_obs`.
+The message has to contain a list of nodes names with a list of values for the likelihood, one for each node.
+The message does not need to contain all the nodes in the map, the one that have a likelihood non-zero are sufficient.

 ## Getting localization result